 Jon possesses the unique ability to tell you a 15 minute story from his life, and just about the time you’re wondering why he’s wasting so much time on it he’ll give you one Bible verse, and make a one-sentence comment, and you’ll be left thinking now I understand that verse.

 If you like a laid-back, conversational style with lots of personal stories and application, you’ll love Jon Courson.
-His entire Bible commentary is available for about $100 on MP3, and Jon’s radio program “Searchlight” frequently airs on many radio stations.
+His entire Bible commentary is available for about a hundred bucks on MP3, and Jon’s radio program “Searchlight” frequently airs on many radio stations.